Single Leg Stand

 Single Leg Stand Instructions

-- Stand with your feet hip-width apart and your arms at your sides.
+- Stand tall with feet hip-width apart.

 Single Leg Stand Form & Visual